A German version of the manual can be found here: http://feelyoursound.com/sundog-manual-german/.

 Use the instrument boxes to switch between different instruments.

-Double click on an instrument box to rename it.
+Double click on an instrument box to rename or assign a different color to it.
 Click on the small circle to mute the instrument.

 If you set two instruments to the same MIDI channel and MIDI instrument (e.g. both to channel: 1, instrument: off) you can create very interesting polyphonic melodies.
 As soon as you export your song as MIDI file, the two - or more - Sundog instruments will be merged into one MIDI track.

 The pattern trigger area is the part of the user interface where you control most aspects of the current instrument.

 - Instrument: The MIDI instrument.
 In many cases it makes sense to set this to "Off", especially when you work with DAWs and softsynths.